srobo/servo-v4-fw/README.md

 The Servo Board can be used to control up to 12 RC servos.
 Many devices are available that can be controlled as servos, such as RC motor speed controllers, and these can also be used with the board.

+These are split into 2 groups:
+- 0-7 have a fixed 5.5V output, supplied from the onboard regulator
+- 8-11 have their output voltage supplied from the AUX header and can be provided up to 12 volts

 ## Instructions

 Using a posix system, you require `make`, the `arm-none-eabi` toolchain and `git`.